 Healthcare refunds

-Below you can find practical information about the right to reimbursement of healthcare in Belgium.
+Would you like know more about the right to reimbursement of healthcare in Belgium?
+You can read all about it here.

 Compulsory health insurance